-Ian Donaldson, who was born and raised in Stoke, is CEO of the Atlanta Group but suffered a difficult childhood on a 1980s miners’ estate before establishing himself as a promising young footballer only to then rise to the head of the group worth more than £1bn.
+Ian, who together with PR executive Dan Hughes worked with the founding footballers to create Football For Change, was born and raised in Stoke and suffered a difficult childhood on a 1980s miners’ estate before establishing himself as a promising young footballer only to then rise to the head of a leading insurance group worth more than £1bn.